Mary Downing Hahn

 Mary Downing Hahn (born December 9, 1937) is an American writer of young adult novels and a former school librarian.
 She is known for books such as Stepping On The Cracks and Wait Till Helen Comes.
 She published her first book in 1979 and has since written over 30 novels.
 Her novel What We Saw was published in September 2022.

+Personal life

+The daughter of Kenneth Ernest Downing (an automobile mechanic) and Anna Elisabeth Sherwood (a teacher), Mary Downing married William E. Hahn on October 7, 1961 and was divorced in 1977.
+They had two daughters.
+She married her second husband, Norman Pearce Jacob (a librarian) on April 23, 1982.

+She suffered a major stroke at the age of 44.